 LRT Sports: What was the transition like between playing hockey vs. playing in college?
 What about between college hockey and professional hockey?

-Rebecca: “It was a smooth and an easy transition playing at Boston University and then in the NWHL.
+Rebecca: “It was a smooth and easy transition playing at Boston University and then in the NWHL.
 You are playing against the best players in the world.
 I have been playing with or against a handful of these girls in the NWHL, so it is fun getting to play them again and seeing those familiar faces on the ice.”

 LRT: How close are you with your teammates?